A BIG, NOT SO SHINY CANADIAN GOLD/HARD ROCK MINE, LOCATED DIRECTLY OVERLOOKING OUR QUAINT CITY AND NEIGHBORING COMMUNITY!

-SMOKE, NOISE, DUST, FIRE DANGER, 24/7 OPERATING SCHEDULE, LOSS OF A SCENIC MOUNTAINSIDE VISIBLE FROM CANON CITY AND THE SURROUNDING AREA, DEPRECIATION OF HOME VALUES, VISIBLE ENCROACHMENT ON THE CITY/COUNTY EFFORT TO PROMOTE TOURISM, A MINE TAILINGS HOLDING POND WITH A ONE MILLION TON CAPACITY LOCATED 600 FEET ABOVE THE ARKANSAS RIVER, WATER REQUIREMENTS WITH UNKNOWN CONSEQUENCES, AND GOODNESS KNOWS WHAT ELSE.
+SMOKE, NOISE, DUST, FIRE DANGER, 24/7 OPERATING SCHEDULE, LOSS OF A SCENIC MOUNTAINSIDE VISIBLE FROM CANON CITY AND THE SURROUNDING AREA, DEPRECIATION OF HOME VALUES, VISIBLE ENCROACHMENT ON THE CITY/COUNTY EFFORT TO PROMOTE TOURISM, A MINE TAILINGS HOLDING POND WITH A ONE MILLION TON CAPACITY LOCATED 600 VERTICAL FEET ABOVE THE ARKANSAS RIVER, WATER REQUIREMENTS WITH UNKNOWN CONSEQUENCES, AND GOODNESS KNOWS WHAT ELSE.

 CANON CITY IS A PEACEFUL, SMALL TOWN LOCATED AT THE ENTRANCE TO THE ARKANSAS RIVER CORRIDOR AND DIRECTLY ADJACENT TO THE WET AND SANGRE DE CRISTO MOUNTAINS.

 ZEPHYR MINERALS, Ltd. IS A CANADIAN GOLD/HARD ROCK EXPLORATORY/ MINING COMPANY THAT INTENDS TO EXPLOIT IDENTIFIED GOLD/HARD ROCK (ZINC, LEAD, SILVER) DEPOSITS FROM THE ADJACENT MOUNTAINSIDE BY SELLING/ MINING THE DEPOSITS.